 Easily choose which method is right for you from this guide.

 It all depends on what your motive is.
 Each way of consumption will cause the high or stone to take over at different time rates and some are more convenient than others.
 Take a look at all the pros and cons of each way of consumption and decide which method is right for you.

-The most common method, smoking cannabis can be done via a pipe, bong, or blunt.
+The most common method, smoking can be done via a pipe, bong, or blunt.
 It’s extremely convenient if planning to buy flower, but there are more cons than you’d imagine.
 Despite its conveniences, it can hurt/burn the throat and lungs since you’re basically inhaling a flame (unless it’s a bong).
-It also can get pretty smelly, so you might be toting around the sticky icky aroma with you out in public which will make it obvious you’re blazed.
+It also can get pretty smelly, so you might be toting around the sticky icky aroma with you out in public which will make it obvious you’re blazed (though you could carry it in Scent-Concealing Luxury Handbags).
 But another upside – the high/stone can be felt quickly.